programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

     `gem install jekyll bundler`

 Don't forget to wait until the command prompt appears again to move to the next step.
-If this command makes you an error because you don't have the write permissions, you can enter the following instead :

-     `sudo gem install jekyll bundler`

-In general, adding *sudo* at the beginning of a command line is the solution to launch it with administrator's rights.

 4. Your site's public URL will take the form http://amandavisconti.github.io/JekyllDemo/, with *amandavisconti* being the author's GitHub username and *JekyllDemo* the name of the site I entered at this step (*an option to purchase and use your own [custom URL](#section7-2) is possible, but not covered in this lesson*). **Lowercase and uppercase website names do *not* point to the same website automatically**, so unlike my *JekyllDemo* example you might wish to pick an all-lowercase name to make sure people who hear about the site tend to type its URL correctly.